-Grade level: 9,10,11,12

-Periods per Cycle: 6

-Credits: 1 STEM or Elective

-Length of Course: 90 days
+Grade level: 9,10,11,12 Credits: 1 STEM or Elective Credit Career Pathways: Business/Information Management and Marketing Periods per Cycle: 6 Length of Course: 90 days Standard G.P.

 This class will train the students in the various Microsoft Office programs that are needed to become a Microsoft Office Specialist.
 Students will have the opportunity to develop and improve their competencies in word processing, spreadsheet, desktop publishing, video edition and presentation applications and will complete a series of real-world projects.